Australian-Text-Analytics-Platform/semantic-tagger/README.md

 <b>Note:</b> If you have a large number of text files (more than 10MB in total), we suggest you compress (zip) them and upload the zip file instead.
 If you need assistance on how to compress your file, please check [the user guide](https://github.com/Sydney-Informatics-Hub/HASS-29_Quotation_Tool/blob/main/documents/jupyter-notebook-guide.pdf).

 ## Add Semantic Tags
 Once your texts have been uploaded, you can begin to add semantic tags to the texts and analyse them using the tools included in the notebook.
-Below, you can display the semantic tags, the pos-tagging and the MWE indicator for each token in a particular text, compared them side by side with those from another text (including the counts).
+You can display the semantic tags, the pos-tagging and the MWE indicator for each token in a particular text, and compared them side by side with those from another text.

 <img width='740' src='./img/text_analysis.png'/>